borea17/borea17.github.io/_posts/paper_summaries/2020-07-11-schema_networks.md

     condition (i.e., grounded schema) is only active iff all preconditions are active.

-[^3]: By definition, an entity-attribute can only be activated if
-    there is an active grounded schema.
-However, if it is a categorical variable which has to be assigend (e.g., position of paddle), this attribute needs to remain active when no changes happen.

-Formally, a self transition is a NOR factor over the grounded schemas that predict a change from an entity-attribute variable (i.e., the grounded schemas that predict towards a different category of that entity-attribute) combined with an AND factor over the NOR factor and the entity-attribute at the current time step.
+Formally, a self transition is a NOR factor over the grounded schemas that predict a change from a position attribute (i.e., the grounded schemas that predict towards a different position) combined with an AND factor over the NOR factor and the position attribute at the current time step.
 E.g., let $\alpha_{i,j}^{t}$ denote the $j^{th}$ position attribute of the the $i^{th}$ entity at time $t$ and assume that the set $\{\phi^1, \dots, \phi^{n} \}$ includes all schemas predicting towards a different position of that